Trump's World Pulses With Promising News

 "We're on track to hit the highest annual average growth rate in over 13 years.
 And I will say this right now, and I'll say it strongly: As the trade deals come in one by one, we're going to go a lot higher than these numbers."

-Most economists may be skeptical about going "a lot higher," or even sustaining the current pace into the fall.
-But we just had a surge so why not assume it will continue?
+Most economists may be skeptical about going "a lot higher" or even sustaining the current pace into the fall.
+But we just had a surge, so why not assume it will continue?
 It certainly makes a good story looking forward from today, and in a world of not just daily journalism but minute-to-minute media, what else really matters?

 The president has also said that NATO allies will raise their defense outlays to exceed previous commitments they had never met.
 He then said he wanted to double those never-met targets.
 Moreover, Trump has also said the European Union has agreed to work toward a world of zero tariffs and trade barriers and to buy vast stores of American soybeans and natural gas.